Intro to Chemistry: Significant Figures, SI Units, and Lab Safety

 1.1 Start Here: What Chemistry Is Actually About

-Chemistry is the study of matter, energy, and change.
-Notice that this is bigger than "memorizing the periodic table."
-Chemistry asks what a substance is, how much of it you have, what changes, and what the evidence shows.
+Chemistry is the study of matter, and the change it undergoes.
+Basically, that means chemists want to know what a substance is, how much of it is there, what happens when it changes, and how energy is involved.

 | Chemistry question | What you are trying to figure out |